Gainesville Florida Probate Attorney

 If a financial institution tells you that you need “Letters of Administration” or “Letters Testamentary,” then this means that they need an order from the Court before you will be permitted to access the asset in question.
 The “Letters of Administration” is not really a letter at all but is instead a Court order obtained in a probate proceeding which enables a personal representative to manage the assets of a deceased person.

 Ancillary Administration (Probate of Real Estate Located in Florida)

 If the decedent was not a Florida resident but owned real estate located in Florida, then a special type of probate known as ancillary administration (a/k/a non-domiciliary administration) may be required.
 This is because probate is governed by state law, and only a Court in the State of Florida has jurisdiction over Florida real property.

 Assistance for Beneficiaries of a Will, Trust or Estate

 If you are entitled to receive money from an estate or trust but someone else is serving as the trustee or personal representative, we can advise you about the rights that you are owed by that person and help you protect your interests.
 If you are named as a beneficiary but the trustee or personal representative refuses to share any information with you, then there is a good chance that person is not fulfilling their legally mandated responsibilities.

 If you would like assistance with handling an inheritance or advice regarding the death of a family member, please contact Harrison Estate Law online or via email or call 352-559-9828 to schedule a free consultation for probate or trust administration matters.
-If you don’t live close to Gainesville we are happy to set up a phone or Skype call.
+If you don’t live close to Gainesville we are happy to set up a phone or Zoom call.